Post Summary: Olympic Peninsula Road Trip route in Washington and the best views and stops to take along the way.

 Before you leave, make sure you have everything you need for your Olympic Peninsula road trip.
 This includes a full tank of gas, food, camping gear, and road trip entertainment for the long journey ahead!

-We suggest heading out early to avoid Seattle traffic.
+On the day of your Olympic Peninsula itinerary, we suggest heading out early to avoid Seattle traffic.
 It usually gets pretty heavy starting at 7:00 am.

 Read these posts to prep for your trip: